 - Break complex instructions down into steps

-- Keep paragraphs short with only one or two sentences
+- Keep paragraphs short (2-4 sentences)

-Consider the Last Few Details
+8. Consider the Last Few Details

 When you’re sending your email, you can address it to: